Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 Get-ADUser jdoe | Select-Object DistinguishedName

-Step 3: Create a New Security Group Under a Designated OU
+Step 3: Create a New Security Group in a Designated OU

-Objective: Automate group creation for role-based access control.
+Objective: Automate group creation for RBAC-based access control.

 PowerShell Command